 There is no scientific consensus about the benefits of organic foods.
 Some studies have not been able to verify the claims of added nutrition in organic products.
 They may have some additional benefit, but there are questions as to whether the added cost is worth it.

 The E.coli problem.
-Due to the lack of pesticides used on organic farms, E. coli is slightly higher in organic produce than conventional, as well as a somewhat larger risk of contamination.
+Due to the lack of pesticides used on organic farms, E. coli is slightly higher in organic produce than conventional, as well as a somewhat more significant risk of contamination.

 Different levels of organic and uncertainty of the organic label.
 A little-known secret: there are various levels of organic.
 Some products labeled organic are 95% to 100% organic — the real deal.
 Others are 79% to 95% organic, with as much as 30% ingredients non-organic.
 Then there are the less than 70% organic.
 Yep.
 Believe it or not, a food company can stuff their food products with more than 30% non-organic and still call it organic if the product label lists the non-organic ingredients.
 Worse, there are even organic junk foods such as potato chips, ice cream, lollipops, jelly beans, soda, cheese puffs, and frozen pizza!
 Also, the USDA is continually putting federally-certified organic producers on probation for falsely selling foods with an organic label that have not been inspected.
 This is a result of the National Organic Program being responsible for awarding this tag.
 Sounds great, but this is a program with deep ties to Big Agra, and therefore may be fast and loose with their label granting program.
 Finally, foods that have been pasteurized and irradiated may fly under the organic radar screen.
 Buyer beware.
 Confusing, but things you need to know.